Ketevann/Game/README.md

-Gueesing Game - the first project at Grace Hopper.
+Gueesing Game - the first project for the Grace Hopper Academy.
 The game can be played <a href="https://ketevann.github.io/GuessingGame3/">here</a>